jamieroche1987/sighthound-meet-website/README.md

 * Pages all load correctly on all device screen sizes
 * All Social media links work correctly and open on a new tab
 * All images load on each page as intended
+* The video on the gallery page loads as intended

 #